Contact: Rosalind@votesolar.org, 415-817-5061

 Solar Energy Shines in California’s 2013 Legislative Session

-Lawmakers pass suite of Canadian generic viagra bills to expand California solar investment, benefits
+Lawmakers pass suite of Buy canada viagra bills to expand California solar investment, benefits

-San Francisco - September 12, 2013 - The California legislative session will end this week with lawmakers passing four bills that expand and No prescription zithromax strengthen the Cialis in canada state’s growing solar energy market.
+San Francisco - September 12, 2013 - The California legislative session will end this week with lawmakers passing four bills that expand and Cialis line order strengthen the Cialis canada online state’s growing solar energy market.
 The Vote Solar Initiative (Vote Solar) applauded state legislators and Governor Brown for their continued commitment to building a healthier, more prosperous, more resilient solar-powered California.
 All four bills now await the Governor’s signature.

 “Thanks to policymaker leadership and a hefty dose of the pioneering spirit that makes the Golden State famous, solar is a real and growing part of California’s energy landscape.
 This year’s legislative session closes with our lawmakers having clearly reaffirmed their commitment to continued solar success and connecting Californians with the clean energy they want.
 Together these bills give residents, schools and businesses across the state more ways to participate in, invest in and benefit from our growing solar economy,” said Susannah Churchill, California policy advocate at Vote Solar.